maxweissenbacher/personal-site/_projects/contrastive_learning_course.md

 Week 7 of Dr. Anastasia Borovykh's course on Mathematical Foundations of Machine Learning at Imperial College London, spring term 2024.

 The lecture introduces the idea of contrastive learning, a type of self-supervised learning.
-It discusses common types of contrastive losses and their interpretations, along with many applications.
+It discusses common types of contrastive losses and their interpretations, along with many applications and pitfalls to watch out for.

 Slides and notebook accompanying the lecture here soon!